 Respiration is a metabolic process that occurs in all organisms.
-It is considered as a biochemical process that occurs within the cells of organisms.
-In this process, the energy (ATP-Adenosine triphosphate) is produced by the breakdown of glucose which is further used by cells in various functions.
-Every living species, from a single-celled organism to dominant multicellular organisms, go through respiration.
+It is a biochemical process that occurs within the cells of organisms.
+In this process, the energy (ATP-Adenosine triphosphate) is produced by the breakdown of glucose which is further used by cells to perform various functions.
+Every living species, from a single-celled organism to dominant multicellular organisms, performs respiration.

 Types of Respiration

 There are two types of respiration:

-It is a type of cellular respiration which takes place in the presence of oxygen to produce energy.
-It is a continuous process which takes place within the cells of animals and plants.
+It is a type of cellular respiration that takes place in the presence of oxygen to produce energy.
+It is a continuous process that takes place within the cells of animals and plants.
 This process can be explained with the help of the chemical equation:

-It is a type of cellular respiration which takes place in the absence of oxygen to produce energy.
+It is a type of cellular respiration that takes place in the absence of oxygen to produce energy.
 The chemical equation for anaerobic respiration is

 Also Read Difference Between Aerobic Respiration and Anaerobic Respiration.